JasonPKnoll/JasonPKnoll.github.io/koi-fish-pond.md

 <hr style="border:2px solid grey">

 ### Shader
 > The shader is very early on and still a big work in progress much like everything else.
 This shader was built using a node-based shader creation tool called Amplify.
-The main goals of this shader are to give the fish two distinct colors ,and a pattern that can be altered via propreity blocks in the C# code, and to give the Koi fish the appearance of wiggling in the water.
+The main goals of this shader are to give the fish two distinct colors, and a pattern that can be altered via propreity blocks in the C# code, and to give the Koi fish the appearance of wiggling in the water.

 <br>